conda-forge/conda-forge.github.io/src/user/announcements.rst

 2023-08-24: Bumping Minimum MacOS version to 10.13
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We will bump the minimum MacOS version from 10.9 (released in Oct.
 2013, end-of-life since Dec.
 2016) to 10.13 (released Sept.
 2017, end-of-life since Dec.
 2020).
-The main reason we managed to support 10.9 this long at all, is that conda-forge is able to ship an up-to-date C++ standard library for OSX, ``libcxx``, in its environments, replacing the old one in the SDK.
+The main reason we managed to support 10.9 this long at all, is that conda-forge is able to ship an up-to-date C++ standard library for OSX, ``libcxx``, superseding the old one present in the MacOS SDK on the system (at least from the point-of-view of the respective conda environments).

-However, several core packages in the ecosystem either now, or will soon, require at least 10.13, in a way that we cannot be circumvent.
+However, several core packages in the ecosystem now require at least 10.13 (or will very soon), in a way that we cannot be circumvent.
 These packages include ``libcxx``, `starting <https://discourse.llvm.org/t/libc-bumping-minimal-deployment-target-for-building-the-dylib-static-library-on-macos/68912>`_ with version 17.0.